Guide to Community Engagement in WaSH: A practitioners' guide, based on lessons from Ebola

 This guide is a compilation of best practices and key lessons learned through Oxfam's experience of community engagement during the 2014 '15 Ebola response in Sierra Leone and Liberia.
 It aims to inform public health practitioners and programme teams about the design and implementation of community-centred approaches.

-Key Lessons for Community Engagement in WASH for Ebola response:
+Key Lessons for Community Engagement in WASH (Water, Sanitation and Hygiene) for Ebola response:

 1. A sound understanding of the diversity and varied vulnerabilities within affected communities is vital.
 Resources must be devoted to understanding community perspectives and advocating for community-focused interventions.
 Specialists, such as anthropologists and epidemiologists, may be required for information to be collected, documented and used effectively.